 Stevens-Johnson Syndrome/Toxic Epidermal Necrolysis

 Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are severe, mucocutaneous, delayed hypersensitivity reactions characterized by a varying percentage of detachment of the epidermis from the basement membrane.
 Their classification is based on a continuum.
-Epidermis detachment of < 10% is SJS (see Figure 1), detachment of 10-30% is SJS/TEN overlap, and > 30% is considered TEN (see Figure 2).
+Epidermis detachment of < 10% is SJS (see Figure 1), detachment of 10% to 30% is SJS/TEN overlap, and > 30% is considered TEN (see Figure 2).

-In a recent study on SJS in the pediatric population, SJS was reported to have an incidence of 5.3, SJS/TEN of 0.8, and TEN of 0.4 cases per million age-adapted population.2 In children, the mortality rate is estimated to be 7.5%, with 95% having mucous membrane lesions.3 Another study suggests that in the HIV population, the annual incidence is approximately 1,000-fold higher than in the general population.4
+In a recent study on SJS in the pediatric population, SJS was reported to have an incidence of 5.3, SJS/TEN of 0.8, and TEN of 0.4 cases per million age-adapted population.2 In children, the mortality rate is estimated to be 7.5%, with 95% having mucous membrane lesions.3 Another study suggests that in the human immunodeficiency virus (HIV) population, the annual incidence is approximately 1,000-fold higher than in the general population.4